-- Applicable to the operation of tools/machine and completing a process as in filing, or typing, etc.
+- Applicable to the operation of tools/machines and completing a process as in filing, or typing, etc.

 - Developments knowledge and psychomotor skills.

-- A paper situation, which the trainee is given a number of items similar to the things he would find in the basket of work he would handle during a typical day at his work.
+- A paper situation, which the trainee is given several items similar to the things he would find in the basket of work he would handle during a typical day at his work.

 - The trainee assumes the role of a fictitious manager and deals with each item as if it were real.

-- Applicable to management and supervisory training, communication training, problem-solving and decision-making programmes.
+- Applicable to management and supervisory training, communication training, problem-solving and decision-making programs.

 - Develops attitudes and values and managerial/supervisory skills.